 To minimize security issues associated with storing on-premises data, more dental practice are moving to cloud-based dental software as a solution to data security threats.

-Here’s why cloud-based dental practice management platforms offer better security and compliance:
+In addition, here’s why cloud-based dental practice management platforms offer enhanced security and compliance:

 Using cloud-based dental practice management software can help you mitigate many security risks associated with on-premise data storage.
 You can better protect your patients’ sensitive information and stay HIPAA compliant while lowering the cost associated with maintaining IT security.